 It doesn't get more comforting than LOADED BAKED POTATO SOUP.
 Creamy hearty soup loaded with bacon, potatoes, cheese, sour cream, and so much more.
 Warms the soul.

-Loaded Baked Potato Soup is one of the best comfort food soups for a cold winter night!
-It doesn't get more comforting than this easy baked potato soup recipe.
-This creamy hearty potato soup is loaded with bacon, potatoes, cheese, sour cream, and so much more.
-This soup warms the soul.
+This Loaded Baked Potato Soup is one of the best comfort food soups for a cold winter night!
+This creamy, hearty potato soup is loaded with bacon, potatoes, cheese, sour cream, and so much more to truly warm your soul.

 Save this recipe!